kyalsinhein/gym_management_system/README.md

+# Gym Management System

-This was my final-year group project, a web-based platform that helps gym admins manage memberships, payments, and operations, featuring a member portal for easy access.
-I served as both Team Leader and Developer, managing the project and contributing to core development.
+As part of my final-year group project, we developed a **Gym Management System** — a web-based platform that helps gym administrators manage memberships, payments, and operations efficiently.
+It also includes a member portal for convenient access to personal information and updates.

-Tech Stack: HTML, CSS, JavaScript, Python (Flask), MySQL
+---

+## Getting Started

+Please start the system by running 'app.py'

+🔑 **Default Admin Account** - **Gmail:** admin@gmail.com - **Password:** 123

+---

+## 👥 Project Role

+- **Team Leader & Developer**: Managed the team, coordinated tasks, and contributed to both front-end and back-end development.

+---

+## ⚙️ Technologies Used

+- HTML
+- CSS
+- JavaScript
+- Python (Flask)
+- MySQL